 For the purpose of this article, we will address anxiety as a separate entity, contemplating strategies to reduce summer anxiety.

-Although there is no easy season for families of kids with Autism, summer can be particularly challenging.
+Although there is no easy season for families of kids with autism, summer can be particularly challenging.
 The supports and team of professionals typically surrounding the child throughout the school year dwindle over summer break.
 The parent is forced to become not only the primary caregiver, but also the teacher, therapist, playmate, and more.

 #1: Take a step back and observe

 Before you can strategize how to combat anxiety it helps to know the triggers.
 Take time to observe your child carefully.
 Note if he or she is more anxious at a certain time of day, before or after a certain activity, or when interacting with a specific material, item, or individual.
 You may not be able to pinpoint the exact fear itself, but discovering the activity is a huge step.
-In other words, if your child becomes anxious with car rides, you may not know if it’s due to a fear of an accident or because he or she strongly dislikes the motion.
+In other words, if your child becomes anxious with car rides, you may not know if it is due to a fear of an accident or because he or she strongly dislikes the motion.
 Either way, knowing that riding in the car is a source of anxiety allows you to take steps to intervene.

 #2: Help the brain regulate

 We will continue with the car ride example.
 If car rides are anxiety-inducing, then consider, of course, minimizing trips as much as possible.
 However, since your child will eventually have to leave the home, utilizing sensory enrichment strategies that are known to increase serotonin and dopamine in the brain (and thus increase self-regulation and pleasant feelings) is a smart way to minimize problems along the way.